SkygearIO/guides/README.md

 ## Creating code switcher (e.g. Objective-C vs Swift)

-Any two consecuting fenced code blocks of different languages will be combined as a code switcher, e.g.
+Any two consecutive fenced code blocks of different languages will be combined as a code switcher, e.g.

     ``` objectivec